natzar/Standard/README.md

-Standart 2
+Standart
 ================

-	Version 2.0
 	Author: Beto López Ayesa
 	Email: betolopezayesa@gmail.com
 	Date: 10/Feb/2009

-Standart = Turkish word for Standard.
-In english, Stand for art, Support Art.
-This software provides a complete support for taylor made websites.
-From PSD-art to data driven apps.

 Summary
 ------------
+Standart is a simple MVC php framework, with basic capabilities: Languages, SEO routes, and a beautiful CRUD.
 I am using this custom CRUD solution for more than 6 years in a lot of projects.
 After the CRUD application, came the "Front Office".
-Just a way to manage the URLS, with different languages, with a MVC structure inside the code.
+Just a way to manage the URLS, with different languages, database resources and views.

 Requirements
 ------------